TAMU-CSCE435-Pearce/Project_2024/Report.md

 ### need to complete

 - Bitonic Sort: Bitonic sort is a recursive sorting algorithm which sorts bitonic sequences by comparing and swapping sections of the of the array in a predefined order.
 A bitonic sequence is a sequence that is strictly increasing, then decreasing.
 At each stage of the sort a portion of the sequence is swapped and then remerged into a larger portion of the sequence.
+Only arrays of size 2^n can be sorted.
 - Sample Sort:
 - Merge Sort: Merge sort is a divide-and-conquer algorithm that sorts an array by splitting the array into halves until each sub-array contains a single element.
 Each sub-array is then put back together in a sorted order.
 - Radix Sort: Radix sorting is a non-comparative sorting algorithm where numbers are placed into buckets based on singular digits going from least significant to most significant.